 As you reframe your plans for 2020, we’ve created this eight-step checklist to help you recharge your law firm’s digital marketing, online presence, and visibility to prospective clients and colleagues.

 - Are your printed presentation materials also available in digital format?

 Why this matters: People can receive materials via email or download wherever they are.
 Digital materials should be designed and produced in a digital-first format, so the text is readable, the images are crisp, and page breaks and margins are where they should be.

 - Is your contact information up to date across the web?
-You can find out for free here.

 Why this matters: No matter how someone finds your firm online, they’ll be able to contact you by phone, email, or web.

 - Can prospective clients and colleagues find you online if they search for your firm or the name of an attorney?

 Why this matters: People who are given your name or the name of an attorney will try to learn more about your firm, including your contact information, by searching on the web.

 - Is information about your firm accurate in Google My Business and Bing?

 Why this matters: People trust information on Google My Business and Bing, so they won’t always click through to your website to confirm it.